 These harmful traits can completely destroy electronics even after the fire is put out.
 This damage is even a risk if there isn’t a fire.
 Smoke and soot will linger and corrode circuity, causing short circuits.
 If you’ve had a small fire where flames did not reach the electronics, you should still be wary of this damage.

 Also, if the area is damp, the moisture will make the soot more acidic, permanently staining surfaces, walls, and electronics.

 Read more: What can be salvaged after a house fire?

 Can Smoke-Damaged Electronics Be Saved?

 Sometimes the damage is simply too disastrous to overcome.
-In other cases, careful restoration services can save the damaged electronics.
+In other cases, careful restoration services can save damaged electronics.

 After a fire, your damaged electronics are a safety hazard.
 You should not turn any of them on until after talking to a professional.
-If you do turn it on, the corroding acids will immediately cause the device to fail.
+If you turn it on, the corroding acids will immediately cause the device to fail.

 If there was a fire, remember that water was used to put it out, so you may also have water in the electronics.
 Water or heavy soot levels can easily cause your electronic devices to short or disrupt their operational capacities.